 It’s not until you’re a post natal mum with a new baby that questions like this come up.
 Suddenly you start wondering if swimming is ok.
 Will swimming put you at risk of infection?
 Can you swim if you still have some light bleeding?
 Is it ok to swim if you have stitches?
 Is it alright to use a tampon for swimming after childbirth?
 All the advice seems to be about how soon it’s ok for your baby to swim but what about you?

 Well, as usual, there’s no set time when it’s Ok for you to dive back into the pool.
 It depends on the type of delivery you had, any complications and how you feel in yourself.
 If you had a normal vaginal delivery and you didn’t tear, have to be cut (episiotomy) or require any stitches, then really you can swim as soon as your bleeding and discharge (also known as lochia) has totally stopped.
 This might take four to six weeks.
+It’s always best to make sure your pelvic floor and core muscles are strong again before you begin anything more than light exercise.
+In an ideal world you would see a women’s health physiotherapist to assess you as an individual and guide your return to exercise.

 By the way, you should use sanitary towels and not tampons to soak up blood after giving birth because of a risk of infection.